- Home

 Residential burning, which includes burning yard waste and land maintenance, bonfires, and land clearing fires, were banned in our area in 1989.
 The State determined that sufficient alternatives are available in urban growth areas and have eliminated this type of burning altogether.

-Recreational Fires (the following applies unless a burn ban is put into effect)
+Recreational Fires (the following applies unless a Stage 2 burn ban is put into effect)

-You are responsible for the smoke from your fire.
+You as the property owner/tenant are responsible for the smoke from your fire.
 If smoke from any outdoor fire impacts or unreasonably interferes with the use or enjoyment of property, it is a nuisance and you must stop burning.
 The Puget Sound Clean Air Agency defines nuisance smoke as follows: odor is distinct and definite, any unpleasant characteristics recognizable.

 Check the wind direction before burning to help determine that the smoke from your fire will not create a nuisance for surrounding or adjacent property.